 If residue has developed inside, your water heater may be less economical.
 This may end in higher energy expenses and possible harm to your equipment.

 Leakage is the most common cause of a failing water heater.
 If you notice water close to your tank, you’re potentially dealing with a leak and may bring about considerable water damage to your home.

 - Insufficient Hot Water

-Coming to have no hot water whatsoever is obvious proof of trouble.
+Getting no hot water whatsoever is clear proof of trouble.
 But fluctuating water temperature is often disregarded as a concern.
 This may indicate mineral deposits have developed and your element must be corrected or removed.

 If you’re experiencing none or very little hot water, there could be an issue with the pilot light.
-If you’re unsure how to fix the pilot light, reach out to the Experts at 780-800-7092.
+If you’re unsure how to fix the pilot light, reach out to the Experts at 780-800-7092 in Edmonton.
 While some homeowners can reignite the pilot light themselves, it can be dangerous if you’re not certain of the steps to take.

 If you detect gas, don’t make an effort to restart the pilot light.
 Call your local energy provider immediately.